josmangarsal/rpi-sync/Raspberry Pi/README.md

 # Raspberry Pi Intenet Sync

-Use your own values in the files
+Use your own values in the files:
 - install.sh
 - updateIP
 and run the install.sh.